DeKalb County Vehicle Impound Guide

 What You Can Do

-Being arrested for DUI in DeKalb, Tennessee is stressful enough.
-On top of navigating the legal process, you're likely dealing with the immediate problem of getting your car back.
-This guide provides practical steps to help you retrieve your impounded vehicle quickly and efficiently.
+Being arrested for DUI in DeKalb County, Tennessee, is a stressful situation.
+Aside from the legal implications, you're also faced with the immediate problem of retrieving your vehicle.
+This guide provides practical steps to help you navigate the process of getting your car back quickly and efficiently, minimizing additional costs.

 Your Vehicle After a DUI Arrest

 Following a DUI arrest in DeKalb County, your vehicle is typically impounded.
-This is standard procedure to ensure public safety and prevent the potential misuse of the vehicle.
-It also allows law enforcement to collect any evidence that might be present in the car.
-Unfortunately, impoundment also comes with fees that can add up quickly.
+This is standard procedure to ensure public safety and prevent potential misuse.
+It also allows law enforcement to collect any evidence that might be present.
+Unfortunately, impoundment also comes with fees that can accumulate rapidly.
 This guide is designed to help you understand the process and minimize those costs.

 Where Is Your Car?

 The first step is locating your vehicle.
-It's usually towed to an official impound lot designated by the DeKalb Police Department or the DeKalb County Sheriff's Department.
+After a DUI arrest, it's usually towed to an impound lot designated either by the DeKalb Police Department or the DeKalb County Sheriff's Department.
+Finding out exactly where your car is located is crucial to beginning the retrieval process.

 How to Find Your Vehicle

-Here's how to track down your impounded vehicle:
+Here's how to track down your impounded vehicle quickly:

-• Reference your case number: When you call, provide your case number (if you have it) or your name, date of birth, and date of arrest.
-This will help them quickly locate your vehicle's impound location.
+- Reference your booking number: When you call, provide your booking number (if you have it), your name, date of birth, and date of arrest.
+This information will help them quickly locate your vehicle's impound location.

 What You Need to Retrieve Your Vehicle